LalbaAnthony/memo-minder/README.md

 Apache is used to serve the frontend.
 Make sure to install it on the server.

 Use the `apache.prod.conf` file to configure the virtual host.

+### Database

+MySQL is used to store the data.
+Make sure to install it on the server.

+Use the `mysql.prod.sql` file to configure the database.